 The social and environmental impact assessment and review procedure for the James Bay region is set out in Sections 153 through 167.
 Sections 160 and following describe the mandate of the Review Committee, as well as the nature of the projects that are subject to the procedure.

 It is worth noting that in the case of any discrepancy in the interpretation of the texts, it is the Agreement that prevails.

-Finally, in accordance with Chapter II of the Environment Quality Act, the government of Quebec adopted the Regulation respecting the environmental and social impact assessment and review procedure applicable to the territory of James Bay and Northern Québec.
+Finally, in accordance with Title II of the Environment Quality Act, the government of Quebec adopted the Regulation respecting the environmental and social impact assessment and review procedure applicable to the territory of James Bay and Northern Québec.
 Taking into account Section 22 of the JBNQA, this regulation sets out the suggested objectives, substance and content of the impact studies project proponents must produce.
 For greater detail on the procedure required under the JBNQA and the EQA, please visit the section titled “Procedure”.